norrisaftcc/course-csc249-template/texts/zybooks/csc249_zybooks_toc.md

 25. B-trees
 26. Additional Material

+NOTE: Class will only go as far as chapters 1-11 (possibly chapter 12), as the remaining material is "Additional".
-NOTE: Zybooks allows reorganization of chapters, and so we should consider a more natural "fitting" chapter order for our needs.
+Zybooks allows reorganization of chapters, and so we should consider a more natural "fitting" chapter order for our needs.